KDD-OpenSource/fexum-frontend/README.md

 grunt buildProd
 ```

-## Serve locally
+## Build & serve locally

-To serve locally without minification (and watch for changes)
+To build and serve locally without minification (and watch for changes)

 ```
 grunt
 grunt serve		# alternatively
 ```

-To serve in production mode with minification (not watching for changes)
+To build and serve in production mode with minification (not watching for changes)

 ```
 grunt serveProd